 Quonquont Farm grows blueberries, raspberries, peaches, apples, cut flowers, and a variety of vegetables and herbs.
-We also deploy chickens to our orchards to help with farm work—they provide delicious eggs (Cackleberries) and meat for our subscribers and customers.
+We also deploy chickens to our orchards to help with farm work—they provide delicious eggs (Cackleberries) for our subscribers and customers.

 Our farm store is open from early July through late October.
 Find our hours and directions.

 Our goal is to build healthy soil that grows nutritious food.

 Although Quonquont Farm is not certified organic, our vegetable and flower farming practices meet or exceed the national organic standards.
 We do not use synthetic herbicides, pesticides, or fertilizers in our vegetable or flower crops.
 We use minimal tillage, cover crops, mulch, and compost to preserve and enhance soil structure and health.

 We continue to seek a more sustainable path toward growing our tree fruit and blueberries.
 We do not use conventional pesticides in our blueberry patches.
 We use an ecological Integrated Pest Management (IPM) approach in our apples and peaches.
 This means we combine cultural, mechanical, and biological controls with careful monitoring of our orchards, while choosing protective practices that prioritize a minimal impact on the environment.
 Our goal is a complete transition to growing fruit free of conventional pesticides.